encukou/abi3/ISOLATE_STDLIB_MODULES.rst

 Conversion to heap types
 ------------------------

-Types whose methods need access to “their” module instance will be converted to heap types following :pep:`630`, with the following considerations:
+Types whose methods need access to their module instance will be converted to heap types following :pep:`630`, with the following considerations:

 - All heap types **must fully implement the GC protocol**.
 See